nintervik/vmWalkingKit/README.md

    reload(libraryUI)
    libraryUI.WalkLibraryUI()
 ```
+**Important:** make sure that there aren't indented lines when you paste the code in Maya's Script Editor.

 11. Open the Custom tab in Maya’s Shelf.
 If the the Shelf is not visible, go to Windows→UI Elements→Shelf.<br/>
 12. Still with the this tab opened and inside the Script Editor, go to File→Save Script To Shelf…, write a name for it (e.g. *vmWK*) and click Ok.
 An icon with the chosen name should have appeared in the Custom Shelf tab.<br/>